spruce/antoinevastel.github.io/_posts/2017-08-05-detect-chrome-headless.md

 {% endhighlight %}

 ## WebGL
-WebGL is an API to perform 3D rendering in an HTML canvas.
+WebGL is an API to perform 3D rendering in a HTML canvas.
 With this API, it is possible to query for the vendor of the graphic driver as well as the renderer of the graphic driver.

 With a vanilla Chrome and Linux, I obtain the following values for renderer and vendor: "Google SwiftShader" and "Google Inc.".
-In headless mode, I obtain "Mesa OffScreen", which is the technology used for rendering without using any sort of window system and "Brian Paul", which is the program that started the open source Mesa graphics library.
+In headless mode, I obtain "Mesa OffScreen", which is the technology used for rendering without using any sort of window system and "Brian Paul", which is the programmer that started the open source Mesa graphics library.

 {% highlight javascript %}
 var canvas = document.createElement('canvas');